 Frozen fruit is picked when it’s ripe and frozen immediately, keeping the majority of the vitamins safe inside the fruit.
 Water soluble vitamins like the Bs and C will drop slightly, but not entirely.
 Fresh fruit picked from your own garden and eaten immediately is going to be even more nutritious.

 Fresh fruit from a local source picked earlier that day will probably be healthier as well.
-Fruit that has travelled for days to get to you will have lost a lot of its nutritional value along the way, so frozen fruit may be a better option here.
+Fruit that has traveled for days to get to you will have lost a lot of its nutritional value along the way, so frozen fruit may be a better option here.